Research seminar

 Effectiveness of social media influencer communication (13 December 2023)

-Dr. Delia Cristina Balaban is a communication sciences professor at FSPAC, within the Babes-Bolyai University in Cluj-Napoca, Romania.
+Delia Cristina Balaban is a Professor in Communication Sciences at the FSPAC, Babes-Bolyai University Cluj-Napoca, Romania.

 In recent years a new category of actors with communicational relevance has emerged on social networks, influencers.
 Their name is associated with the notion of social influence, a notion discussed by R. Cialdini in his research in the field of social psychology.
 Influencers have changed the field of persuasive communication by simultaneously being content creators, digital audience managers and strategists.
 In this presentation we will discuss the implications of this phenomenon based on empirical research that has at its core the effects of communicating through influencers.